tnustrings/ct/readme.md

 extract code from .org files with `orgct mycode.org`. switch between codetext and .org with `cttoorg <lang>` and `orgtoct`.

+to get the codetext scripts into a directory you develop in, put the codetext dir on your path, in the codetext dir say `chmod u+x ctscripts`, and then in your target directory say `ctscripts`. this creates a folder named `ct`. in your makefile or on the commandline you can then say `./ct/ct myprogram.ct`.

 ## possible next steps

 a codetext editor plugin that infers the programming language